weszty/xarites-workflow/README.md

 This tool must have the following to work properly:

 - [node.js](https://nodejs.org/en/) - be sure to have installed, do a version check `node --version`.
+- This tool was created long time ago, tested with node `v16` and `v17`

 ## Installation